visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 --------------------

 1. Click on the *Operators* button to access various operators.
 This is located next to the *Add* button.
-2. Select *Slicing->Slice* to add a Slice operator
+2. Select *Slicing->Slice* to add a Slice operator.

   * The visualization window will go blank and the Pseudocolor entry in the Plot list will turn green.
   * This allows you to change the slice attributes before applying the Slice operator.